-ODPEM should make decision makers in agencies aware of the value of space-based information and take advantage of existing and emerging opportunities to access and to make use of such information.
+ODPEM should make decision makers in agencies aware of the value of and take advantage of existing and emerging opportunities to access and to make use of such information.
 These capacities should be strengthened through the training of staff in Geographic Information Systems (GIS).

 ODPEM should institutionalize NERGIST and enhance its capacities through training efforts.

 ODPEM should create a strategy to target the assessment of vulnerability using space-based information in an inter-sectoral fashion.